srand/joltos/README.rst

       ]

 To build different variants of an image for different types of boards you can add conditional attributes that are selected based on the values of build parameters.
 Example:

   .. code-block:: python

-    @joltos.attributes.tar
+    @joltos.images.tar
     @joltos.attributes.install_pkgs("install_pkgs_{board}")
     @joltos.attributes.install_pkgs("install_pkgs_{variant}")
     class MinimalDebianRootfs(DebianRootfs):